Luzon Strait

 The Luzon Strait (Tagalog: Kipot ng Luzon, 呂宋海峽 (Lū-sòng Hái-kiap, Lǚsòng hǎixiá)) is the strait between Luzon and Taiwan.
 The strait thereby connects the Philippine Sea to the South China Sea in the western Pacific Ocean.

 This body of water is an important strait for shipping and communications.
 Many ships from the Americas use this route to go to important East Asian ports.
 Many submarine communications cables pass through the Luzon Strait.
-These cables provide important data and telephony services to mainland China, Hong Kong, Taiwan, Japan and South Korea.
+These cables provide important data and telephony services to: mainland China, Hong Kong, Taiwan, Japan and South Korea.
+These cables also connect to Southeast Asia: Singapore, Malaysia, Brunei, Vietnam, and Thailand.
+The Luzon strait also hosts cables that span Southeast Asia and the Western coasts of the Americas, mainly: the United States, and Mexico.

 Description

 The Luzon Strait is approximately 250 km wide containing a number of islands belonging to the Philippines that are grouped into two: the islands comprising the province of Batanes and the Babuyan Islands, which are part of the province of Cagayan.
 The strait is divided into a number of smaller channels.
 The Babuyan Channel separates Luzon from the Babuyan Islands, which is separated from Batanes by the Balintang Channel.
 Batanes is separated from Taiwan by the Bashi Channel.
+The Luzon Strait is the shortest possible shipping node for maritime traffic originating from the nations of Southeast Asia; combined with the collective Maritimes Southern East Asia of China, Hong Kong, Macau, and Taiwan, who are all sharing the South China Sea and it's complex economic network, with maritime traffic reaching across South and North America, wherein the Luzon Strait is the most necessary chokepoint for these two centers of gravity for economic activity.
+The Luzon Strait in particular is the quickest sea lane possible, for ships travelling to and fro; Southern China and Southeast Asia, and; the Panama Canal plus South America.

 Some of the largest ocean waves in the world, at times over 170 meters in height and stemming from tides and ocean currents, are found in the north of the strait.
 These waves or currents are underwater and rarely break the surface, thus posing no danger to shipping but are sometimes visible to satellites.
 The oscillation is largely prompted by a long north–south ridge which covers almost all of the strait, then amplified in the northern section by a second parallel ridge.
 The depth of the strait reaches the 3,500 m and 4,000 contours in north–south trenches in the middle and south-western edge.